betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### A Progressive System

-Plantbeta is a "progressive" system, meaning that Planbeta grows with your planting experience.
-If you're a Novice Planter, then Plantbeta's library of reference material, guides, tests and video tutorials (🛠 coming soon!) will help you to learn how to be a planter without becoming overwhelmed in your first week on the job.
+PutPlant is a "progressive" system, meaning that Planbeta grows with your planting experience.
+If you're a Novice Planter, then PutPlant's library of reference material, guides, tests and video tutorials (🛠 coming soon!) will help you to learn how to be a planter without becoming overwhelmed in your first week on the job.

-If you're an Experienced Planter, then Plantbeta gives you the resources to find and Cover your knowledge gaps, so that you can unlock your full planting potential.
+If you're an Experienced Planter, then PutPlant gives you the resources to find and Cover your knowledge gaps, so that you can unlock your full planting potential.

 ### A Community System

-Plantbeta combines the best practices of the Planting Industry to offer the most robust and planter friendly planter system available.
+PutPlant combines the best practices of the Planting Industry to offer the most robust and planter friendly planter system available.
 In addition, dozens of talented planters from across Canada have [contributed to the system](/dev/Contribute).
-Who knows, maybe you'll even become a Plantbeta contributor.
+Who knows, maybe you'll even become a PutPlant contributor.

-## What Plantbeta is Not
+## What PutPlant is Not

-::: danger Plantbeta does not include:
+::: danger PutPlant does not include:

 - Logistics for management
 - How to Cook for Tree Planters